Installation

-PrimeVue is available for download at npm.
+PrimeVue is available for download on npm Registry.

 npm install primevue